kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 4. Download Kubernetes binaries

-To be able to run Kubernetes, you first need to download the `kubectl`, `kubelet`, and `kube-proxy` binaries.
-You can download these from the links in the CHANGELOG.md file of the [latest releases](https://github.com/kubernetes/kubernetes/releases/).
+To be able to run Kubernetes, you first need to download the `kubelet` and `kube-proxy` binaries.
+You download these from the Node Binaries links in the CHANGELOG.md file of the [latest releases](https://github.com/kubernetes/kubernetes/releases/).
+For example 'kubernetes-node-windows-amd64.tar.gz'.
+You may also optionally download `kubectl` to run on Windows which you can find under Client Binaries.

 Use the [Expand-Archive](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.archive/expand-archive?view=powershell-6) PowerShell command to extract the archive and place the binaries into `C:\k`.